bjerrep/twitse/doc/TLDR.md

 ## webmonitor

 A client side only webpage that connects to the server via a websocket and plots a nice graph over the current offsets.
 Once clients and server are running silently as services on raspberry pi computers this is page is one way to quickly figure out how the little buggers are behaving.
+Make sure that only the wired interface is up on the server, otherwise traffic might get routed through both wired and wireless and then nothing works.

+The plot shows the transient offset tracking after pressing the '50us step response' button.
+This adds a 50 microsecond offset to the internal time and as can be seen then there is some work left to get rid of the underdamped response.

 <p align="center"><img src="images/webmonitor.png"></p>

 Launch

-    webmonitor/webmonitor.html
+    index.html

-in a browser.
-Edit it to give it the correct server ip address.
+in doc/webmonitor in a browser.
+Edit it to give it the correct server ip address if needed, it will default scan the 192.168.1.* class C network.

+There is a systemd script 'twitse_webmonitor' in ./systemd intended to be running on the server that will launch a python 3 webserver on port 8000.